 If you’re reading this post, most likely you’ve taken a gander at the first page of google results that pop up when you search “Best Tips for a Morning Routine”.
 It’s become a trend to promote the importance of routine, especially when it comes to setting the tone for the day.
 The problem is sometimes we just don’t have enough control over our schedules.

 Work, kids, illness, or guests can keep us up late and result in a rushed morning.
 Getting to bed on time is the first step, but once your schedule becomes unstable, it’s hard to to get the routine train back on track.
 Starting small is the first step.
-In honor of Margi Young’s upcoming Morning Immersion series we wanted to offer some sweet ways to guide yourself back into a simple morning ritual.
+We wanted to offer some sweet ways to guide yourself back into a simple morning ritual.

 Don’t jump out of bed.